maddinkunze/handcode/README.md

 ## Features

-This project is based on great work from Sean Vasquez, who published his work on handwriting synthesis (see contributions).
+This project is based on great work from Sean Vasquez, who published his work on handwriting synthesis (see attributions).
 It ensures the uniqueness of each letter and the natural flow from each letter to the next.
 You can choose between 12 sampled handwritings or (if you _really_ want to, i dont know how though) sample your own handwriting to use with this program.

 ## Building